michael-lutz/divide-and-conquer/README.md

 ```

 #### Layer 1 Attention Maps
+These attention maps are interactive!
 As per standard, tokens along the y axis attend to tokens along the x axis.
 Black squares are where the normalized attention probability gets too small to matter.
 You may explore the attention maps of both heads by scrolling left and right.
 You may also select a region you'd like to magnify and double click to return to the original zoom.
-For memory reasons, I have only included the first 150 tokens of each head.
+For memory reasons, I have only included the first 100 tokens of each head.

 [Layer 1 Attention Maps](assets/l1_attn_map.html)